Chessie (sea monster): Claims of sightings

 Another claim of a sighting of the beast occurred in 1997, off the shore of Fort Smallwood Park, very close to shore.

 The most recent reported sighting occurred on April 5, 2014, at 1:40 am.
 While parked on the side of Arundel Beach Road directly next to the Magothy River "when the tide was really high", a Maryland resident and his friend reportedly saw Chessie less than 5 ft away from his car.
-He described it a snake-like creature 25–30 ft in length, without fins, topped with a slender football-shaped head, and black in color, although he could not distinguish between having scales or leathery skin.
+He described it as a snake-like creature 25–30 ft in length, without fins, topped with a slender football-shaped head, and black in color, although he wasn't able to discern whether it had scales or leathery skin.
 The creature did not rise out of the water, but the head and tail end "just breached the surface" of the water as it moved "with a serpentine motion".
-The witness first questioned himself if it was two separate animals traveling behind one another, but soon realized that it was one creature because of the pattern it created on the water surface.
+The witness first questioned himself if it was two separate animals traveling behind one another, but soon realized that it was one creature because of the pattern it created on the water's surface.
 There are no known snakes in Maryland that get anywhere close to 25 feet long.
 Although no photo was obtained because the witness was "so busy trying to figure out what the hell I was looking at" that he did not think to take a picture with his cell phone, the witness was so moved he called the Maryland Department of Natural Resources soon after the sighting.